|

 in the result

 array.
-For EXCLUSIVE
+For EXCLUSIVE, POPUP, and

 IMPLICIT